 Think about which colors would look best in your landscape.
 After considering all of these things, you'll have fun choosing your new vine.

 How to Plant a Clematis

 Plant the clematis a little deeper than it is growing in the container by about 2 inches.
 First, remove any leaves that will be below the surface of the soil.
 By doing this it will encourage the growth of more stems.
 If the plant is really small, bury it deep, but not as deep as you would the larger plant.
 You can then push good soil or compost around the plant in the autumn instead.

 The vine will be more likely to thrive if you place some bone meal in the hole you've dug.
 It will nourish the plant for a while as it breaks down.
 Clematis likes slightly acidic soil.
 Keep the vine watered well after planting.

 Keep the roots of the plant cool by providing other plants that will shade the plant.
 We planted morning glories and they reseed every year.
 The morning glories are just coming up when the clematis are blooming.
 By July when the clematis need the shade, the morning glories will shade the roots.
 Later we get a lovely shower of blooms from the morning glories.

-Another group are those that bloom in the late spring and early summer.
-In spring prune back to the first set of live buds.
+Another group is those that bloom in the late spring and early summer.
+In spring, prune back to the first set of live buds.

 Some varieties don't bloom until late summer or early fall.
 These should be pruned in the early spring also.
 Prune so only 12 to 18 inches of the plant is left.
 This sounds severe, but you'll be rewarded with lots of flowers.

 Other varieties bloom more than once in the spring and then again in the summer and should be pruned lightly right after flowering.
-These have bloom on both old and new wood.
+These have blooms on both old and new wood.